-- · Access and evaluate information from credible sources. - · Collaborate respectfully with others. - Communicate effectively through the clear and accurate use of language. - Demonstrate an understanding of the broad diversity of the human experience and the individual's connection to society. - Process numeric, symbolic, and graphic information. - Comprehend, analyze and synthesize written, visual and aural material. - · Select and apply appropriate problem-solving techniques. - Use current technology efficiently and responsibly.
+- Demonstrate information literacy by finding, interpreting, evaluating, and using sources. - · Apply problem-solving strategies using appropriate disciplinary or cross-disciplinary methods. - Communicate effectively in a variety of contexts. - Demonstrate knowledge of the broad diversity of the human experience and the individual's connection to the global society. - Process numeric, symbolic, and graphic information to draw informed conclusions. - Comprehend, analyze, and synthesize written, visual and aural material.